cons0le7/Simple-Keylog/README.md

 # Simple Keylog
-A streamlined keylogger for Linux systems written in shell.
+A streamlined keylogger for Linux systems written in bash.

 # How to use: